antoinehonore/itnet/README.md

 # Fusion of Irregular Multimodal Sensor Data
+Code for the paper "ITNet: Irregular Timeseries Data Fusion with Attention Mechanisms" submitted to FUSION 2025

 ## Pre-requisite
 Create a python virtual environment in the way that you want, e.g. :
 ```